AIKAN WHISKY - GLOBAL DESIGN AND COMMUNICATION

 Drawing on the famous Taipei 101 tower in Taiwan, the Kavalan bottle has an original shape that stands out immediately.
-That reference to local architecture was the starting point of our search for packaging.
+That reference to local architecture was the starting point of our packaging research.
 Taiwan combines technical efficiency and innovation with traditional Chinese curved roofs, bright colours and nested lines.
-Keeping that blend of tradition and modernity in mind, we have decided to work on simple shapes that refer to the contours of contemporary monuments, to which we have added subtlety that will become the signature of the brand.
+Keeping this blend of tradition and modernity in mind, we have decided to work on simple shapes that refer to the contours of contemporary monuments, to which we have added subtlety that will become the signature of the brand.
 The edge at the top of our boxes is curved, in a nod to the dynamic of oriental roofs, associated with the cultural symbol of elegance and vitality.

-Like the fronts of both old and modern buildings, particularly that of the Kavalan distillery, our packs have been given a geometrical finish.
+Like the fronts of both old and modern buildings, particularly that of the Kavalan distillery, we gave our packs a geometrical finish.

 Clean lines that work with each other, colours of natural elements and rhythmic curves create a range effect while giving each product its own identity through effects and finishes.